Tkprudent/coding-challenges/PracticeInterviews/DataSciencePractice.md

 Lift is dependent on total response rate of the population.
 Hence, if the response rate of the population changes, the same model will give a different lift chart.
 A solution to this concern can be true lift chart (finding the ratio of lift and perfect model lift at each decile).
 But such ratio rarely makes sense for the business.

 ROC curve on the other hand is almost independent of the response rate.
 This is because it has the two axis coming out from columnar calculations of confusion matrix.
 The numerator and denominator of both x and y axis will change on similar scale in case of response rate shift.

+7. Gini Coefficient
+Gini coefficient is sometimes used in classification problems.
+Gini coefficient can be straight away derived from the AUC ROC number.
+Gini is nothing but ratio between area between the ROC curve and the diagonal line & the area of the above triangle.
+Following is the formulae used :

+Gini = 2*AUC – 1

+Gini above 60% is a good model.
+For the case in hand we get Gini as 92.7%.